DETAILED ACTION

 The new pub-sub APIs for pub-sub model are proposed.
 One APIs implementation is between MEC and 5GC via HTTP2.
 The other APIs implementation is between UE and MEC (pre-configuration or via user plane).

-This is not a coherent disclosure of a “protocol stack”.
+The applicant does not provide a coherent disclosure of the publisher-subscriber application layer that their disclosure alleges is new technology.
 The applicant references a “pub-sub protocol” that is implemented at the application layer between the relay 50 and MEC 53, via communication through gNB 51 and 5GC 52.
 The applicant provides no description of this “pub-sub protocol”.
 The applicant states that this “pub-sub layer” needs to request necessary functions of 3GPP protocols, but the applicant does not disclose what 3GPP protocols they are referring to.
 The applicant states that a network-based API in the 5GC device 52 is “proposed”.

 It is not clear what the concept of the “control plane of the network-based API with 3GPP access relay (broker device 50) and UEs” is supposed to cover.
 The network based API is supposed to define the communication which defines the control plane so it is not clear what the applicant is referring to by stating that the “control plane” is part of the “network-based API”.
 The applicant then, in parenthesis, cites three 3GPP documents but does not explain how these documents relate to any of the control plane, protocol stack, or “network-based API”.